dapr/quickstarts/tutorials/workflow/python/task-chaining/README.md

 # Task Chaining Pattern

-This tutorial demonstrates how to chain multiple tasks together as a sequence in a workflow.
+This tutorial demonstrates how to chain multiple tasks together as a sequence in a workflow, where the output of one task is used as the input for the next one.
 For more information about the task chaining pattern see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-patterns/#task-chaining).

 ## Inspect the code